toni123321/Skatrixx/README.md

 | Arkan | [Link](https://git.fhict.nl/I451854/shaban_a) |

+## !!
+Developers only
 ## Localhost installation to continue developing (**This part of the Readme is provided for developers in the team.**)

 1. Clone the repository
 > git clone https://git.fhict.nl/I451508/sm4-rb1-skatrixx.git

-2. Switch to the specified branch (if you don't know on which branch to start, please ask the team leader)
+2. Switch to the specified branch (if you don't know on which branch to start, please ask someone from the team)
-3. Install node modules since you probably have a local version of node modules which differs from the one from used in the project
+3. Install node modules since you probably have a local version of node modules which differs from the one used in the project
 - Install node modules on the backend
-> cd express-server (Please, run this command from the parent folder - sm4-rb1-skatrixx/)
+> cd express-server (Please, run this command from the parent folder* - sm4-rb1-skatrixx/)

 > npm install

 - Install node modules on the frontend
-> cd frontend-files (Please, run this command from the parent folder - sm4-rb1-skatrixx/)
+> cd frontend-files (Please, run this command from the parent folder* - sm4-rb1-skatrixx/)

 > npm install

+*to go one level up in the folders use the command below
+>  cd ..

 4. Running the app and/or the server